 Computer literacy is taken seriously at the University.
 Some students may have acquired computer literacy skills through workplace or other experience.
 These students may seek a waiver from the computer literacy course requirement (COSC 100 or INSS 100) by passing an examination.
 If they pass the examination, students are not granted credit, but the requirement is considered met and an elective course may be used to fulfill the 120-credit graduation requirement.

-The examination is administered by appointment through the Achievement and Learning Center.
+The examination is administered by appointment through the Office of Foundations and Transitions, located in the Yale Gordon College of Arts and Sciences (CAS) Dean's Suite, Room 108 in the Learning Commons.
 A $35.00 fee must be paid prior to testing.
 The test may be taken only one time.
-This is NOT a take-home test; students are given two hours to complete the multiple choice test in the ALC.
+This is NOT a take-home test; students are given two hours to complete the multiple choice test in the CAS Dean's Suite.
 No study aids or other resources may be used during testing.

-The test is scored by ALC personnel and examination results are distributed by UB email within two business days to the student and the academic adviser of their school.
+The test is scored by CAS personnel and examination results are distributed by UB email within two business days to the student and the academic adviser of their school.

-Use this form to pay the fee at the Office of the Bursar and then bring the completed form and receipt to the Achievement and Learning Center in AC 113 to schedule your exam.
+Use this form to pay the fee at the Office of the Bursar and then bring the completed form and receipt to the Learning Commons, Room 108 to schedule your exam.